 Own A Bit of History Sale

-The Manhattan Beach Historical Society is hosting an “Own A Bit Of History Sale” as a fundraising event on Saturday, October 12, 2024.
+The Manhattan Beach Historical Society hosted an “Own A Bit Of History Sale” as a fundraising event on Saturday, October 12, 2024.

-Items for sale include Metlox pottery, furniture from the Historic Red House in Polliwog Park, posters from local events, photo reproductions, and more.
-Members will have exclusive early access -- make sure your dues are paid in full by then.
+Items for sale included Metlox pottery, furniture from the Historic Red House in Polliwog Park, posters from local events, photo reproductions, and more.
+Members were invited to early access, and non-Members were invited to join or to come at 11:30.

 Background & Information